genevate/style_guides/business/interviewee.md

     - What hours are required (strict or flexible)?
     - What does a typical developer day consist of?
     - What does a typical developer week consist of?
+  - Inclusivity:
+    - What is the female to male ratio of engineering and executive teams?
+    - What is the ratio of novice to experienced engineers?
+    - What is the age range range of all staff?
   - Structure:
     - What is the organizational structure of the company?
 Ask them to draw/provide a diagram so you can understand the lay of the land and what your position in it will be.
-    - What is the future growth of this structure?
+    - What is the future growth of this organization?
     - What is the future growth for your proposed position?
   - Communication:
+    - How is group chat used?
     - How is email used?
-    - How is group chat used?
-    - How is content management used?
+    - How is documentation organized?
-  - Teamwork:
+  - Team:
+    - What is the retention rate of engineers and staff in general?
-    - How is pair programming performed?
+    - How is collaboration/pairing performed?
     - How are new members indoctrinated/bootstrapped?
     - How are code reviews performed?
   - Technology: